jwoehr/goublu/README.md

 Works rudimentarily.

 Usage
-* Build via go -build goublu.go
+* Build:  go -build goublu.go
-* Invoke goublu arg arg ...
+* Invoke: goublu ublu_arg ublu_arg ...

 * Assumes Ublu is found in /opt/ublu/ublu.jar
 * Basic line editing
 	* Ctl-a move to head of line
+	* Ctl-b move one back.
 	* Ctl-e move to end of line.
+	* Ctl-f move one ahead.
+	* Ctl-k delete to end of line.
+		* This doesn't work entirely right if line is longer than view width.
 	* These work as you would expect:
 		* Backspace
 		* Left-arrow